techidaily/site-howto/source/_posts/want-to-uninstall-google-play-service-from-oppo-a59-5g-here-is-how-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <iframe width="750" height="415" src="https://www.youtube.com/embed/m12WULZ-6aA" frameborder="0" allowfullscreen=""></iframe>

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2: How to Fix Your Bricked Android Phone

 Android devices are usually very flexible in allowing users to flash ROM but sometimes an incorrect process can result in a bricked device.
 While there are few solutions to this problem, here are a few things you can do;